Social Justice Specialization

 PPD 599 Seminar in Social Justice and Public Policy:

-The politics of public policy is, as often as not, driven by competing claims about what is the right thing to do.
-Dueling notions of individual liberty and private property are often set against collective notions of the collective good.
+The politics of public policy is, as often as not, driven by competing claims about what the right thing is to do.
+Disparate notions of individual liberty and private property are often set against collective notions of the public good.
 Where do these ideas come from, and what effect do they have on our professions?

 In this course, students learn:

-- The major theories of social justice prevalent in the US and globally;
+- Theories of social justice prevalent in the U.S. and globally

-- How these theories of social justice influence policy, urban planning, and public administration;
+- How theories of social justice influence policy, urban planning, and public administration

-- How to bridge theories and ideas about justice in your own professional identity and practice.
+- Ways to bridge theories of justice with one’s own professional identity and practice

 PPD 599 Methods for Equity Analysis:

-This course provides examples of how to analyze disparities and inequities in society.
-Topics include analyzing changes in the income distribution and the segregation of metropolitan populations.
+This course provides various ways to analyze social inequities such as income distribution and segregation of metropolitan populations.
 Students also learn causal inference techniques to assess the efficacy of policies that have been enacted to reduce disparities in society.
 Policy issues include housing, access to financial capital, education, and the environment.

 PPD 616 Participatory Methods in Planning and Policy:

-Since the 1960s the legal requirements for public access and consultation in decision making are now universal, and we are observing continuing experimentation and innovation around citizen engagement.
+Since the 1960s, the legal requirements for public access and consultation in decision making have given rise to experimentation and innovation related to citizen engagement.
 In this course, students examine how to link the purposes of public participation to the designs and techniques used for citizen engagement.

-A four unit elective course drawn from the following courses:
+Students choose four unit elective course selected from the following:

 - PPD 606 – Urban Health Policy